jpcaparas/laravel-swagger-demo/readme.md

 # Laravel Swagger Demo

-This demonistrates how to integrate [Swagger](http://swagger.io/) into a Laravel project.
+This project shows how [Swagger](http://swagger.io/) can be integrated into a Laravel project.
+This demonstration is part of the ongoing engineering talks over at [Pixel Fusion](https://pixelfusion.co.nz), a digital strategy and product development studio based in Auckland, New Zealand.

 **[DEMO HERE](http://swagger.test.jpcaparas.com)**